calin-darie/extra-keyboard-layouts/README.md

 Adds a few choices to the list of layouts to use when a physical keyboard is connected e.g. via OTG or Bluetooth.

+Please star this issue if you agree that Android should support these layouts out of the box: https://issuetracker.google.com/issues/155769655

 Tested layouts:
 * Albanian
 * Armenian Phonetic